wjw1758548031/pv-docs-site/docs/petority/features/Real-Time Heart Rate Monitoring.md

 + Remote Monitoring:
     Even when you're not physically present, you can still keep track of your pet's heart rate.
 This feature is especially useful for busy pet owners or when you're away from home.

-## Conclusion

 Petority's real-time heart rate monitoring empowers you to provide the best care for your pet's cardiovascular health.
 By integrating technology with pet care, you can enhance your pet's overall quality of life and well-being.
 Please note that this feature requires [**a Petority device**](/img/logo.svg) with heart rate monitoring capability and a stable connection to the app.
 Always consult with a veterinarian for professional guidance on interpreting your pet's heart rate data and any potential health concerns.